The facts about hysterectomies

 • Radical: The uterus, cervix, neighboring lymph nodes, upper one-third to one-half of the vagina, and some tissue surrounding the area are all removed.
 Radical hysterectomies often involve a diagnosis or suspicion of cervical or uterine cancer.

-Surgical techniques may be traditional and performed through a large incision in the lower abdomen.
-They may also be minimally invasive and conducted through small incisions.
-Laparoscopic hysterectomy is minimally invasive and the most common hysterectomy procedure in the U.S. Vaginal hysterectomy is also minimally invasive.
-It’s done via a small incision in the vagina.
+Surgical techniques may be traditional and performed through a large incision in the lower abdomen, or minimally invasive and conducted through small incisions.
+Laparoscopic hysterectomy is minimally invasive, and the most common hysterectomy procedure in the U.S. Vaginal hysterectomy is also minimally invasive; it’s done via a small incision in the vagina.

 No matter which surgery your HCP recommends, make sure to learn the details and whether you have other options.
 Ask questions about what the hysterectomy entails, your expected recovery time, the post-surgery care, and any potential complications.
 Keep an open line of communication throughout the process in case you have additional questions or concerns.

 For people who have not yet gone through menopause, sudden removal of the ovaries can lead to symptoms of menopause following surgery.
-Menopausal hormone therapy can help with these symptoms and may reduce some long-term health effects.
+Hormone replacement therapy can help with these symptoms and may reduce some long-term health effects.
 Be sure to discuss the risks and benefits with your HCP so that you can make a fully informed decision.

 Article sources open article sources